 Open C Major Chord ( How do you hold C chord )

-As you can see in the image, the open c major chord has only 3 notes and the notes are C, E, G. Here C is the root note, E is the 3rd note and G is the 5th note.
+As you can see in the image, the open C Major chord has only 3 notes and the notes are C, E, and G. Here C is the root note, E is the 3rd note and G is the 5th note.

-To hold c major chord simply follow the instruction below:-
+To hold an open C Major chord, simply follow the instruction below:

 - Place your 3rd finger on 3rd fret of 5th string